jcwynholds/Rom24/test/README.md

 Testing for Rom
 ===============

 Here's some basic python tests for rom24.
-The goal now is to do load testing for profiling network response.
+The goal now is to do load testing and profiling with 100+ players.

 Goal is something like apachebench to fire up 10-500 players to emulate a popping mud.